ungive/discord-music-presence/README.md

   so you don't have to install new versions by downloading them manually.
   In addition to that you're always informed about any changes and additions with an informational popup
-- For TIDAL and Deezer users:
+- For TIDAL, Deezer, Apple Music and Spotify users:
-  - Shows a "Listen to this song" button
+  - Shows a "Listen to this song" or "Play on TIDAL" button
   - Shows all additional artists, not just the main one
+- For TIDAL users: Shows animated artworks

 *If you think a feature is missing, feel free to open [an issue](https://github.com/ungive/discord-music-presence/issues/new/choose)!*